niklasramo/dragdoll/docs/docs/draggable-auto-scroll-plugin.md

 # AutoScroll Plugin

-Adds auto scrolling superpowers to a Draggable instance.
+Adds autoscrolling superpowers to a Draggable instance.

 ## Example